-

 Ownership is regulated by the Civil Code.
 A real estate owner is entitled to use, profit from and dispose of that real estate in accordance with the Civil Code.

-The Civil Code also governs co-ownership, which is a means by which real estate may be owned by more than one person.
-In order to allow a building to be owned by more than one person without using co-ownership, the owners can subdivide one building into condominium units (by satisfying certain conditions that each condominium unit will have certain independence from the others).
+The Civil Code also governs co-ownership, which is a mean by which real estate may be owned by more than one person.
+In order to allow a building to be owned by more than one person without using co-ownership, the owners can subdivide one building into condominium units (by satisfying certain conditions that each condominium unit has certain independence from the others).
 The unit ownership is subject to the Act on Building Unit Ownership, etc. as well as the Civil Code.

-The Real Property Registration Act governs the registration procedure for the transfer of real estate ownership and the establishment of mortgages and or other rights over real property.
-Registration does not guarantee the existence (or non-existence) of interests but is necessary to perfect a transfer or a mortgage.
+The Real Property Registration Act governs the registration procedures for the preservation of and the transfer of real estate ownership and the establishment of mortgages and other rights over real property.
+Registration does not guarantee the existence (or non-existence) of interests but is necessary to perfect a preservation, transfer or establishment of interest.

 -